kevin-crook-ucb/ucb_w205_crook_supplement/2021_Summer/project_3.md

 ### AFTER week 12's synch

-Copy in the docker-compose.yml file.
+Copy in the week 12 docker-compose.yml file.
 Verify and modify if necessary to allow a Jupyter Notebook to be run against a pySpark kernel.

-Starup the cluster.
+Startup the cluster.

 Create the topic events.